 At this point many of my friends fell by the wayside.
 I found myself spiralling into depression and would become increasingly anxious at the thought of leaving the house, needing someone with me much of the time.

+I didn’t recognise this person anymore.
+I was sad and I was lonely.
 Still trying to ‘fix’ the problem in my back, I had facet joint injections, radio frequency lesioning to kill the nerves around the affected area and eventually I was asked to consider a hysterectomy, to prevent unnecessary fluid retention causing additional pain.
 I did that.
 But the pain remained!

 Then in 2016, my husband underwent life saving heart surgery.
 It planted the seed of change.
 I just realised that this was no life, I couldn’t carry on like this!